This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Valproate

-Since this medication causes interactions with other drugs, your physician will need a complete list of any other medicines that your child takes.
+Since this medication causes interactions with other drugs, your physician will need a complete list of any other medicines your child takes.
 Valproic acid can also be habit-forming.

 Carbamazepine